Tonight Alive: 2017–2018: Label change, Taahi's departure, and Underworld

-Touring hiatus (2018–present)
+2018–present: Hiatus, new projects and reunions

-In December 2018, after performing at the inaugural Good Things festival, the band announced they were going on an international touring hiatus and cancelled their upcoming US tour, in order to "address and prioritise" their "mental and physical health".
-The announcement came after a 46-year-old security guard died at their Sydney concert.
+In December 2018, after performing at the inaugural Good Things festival, the band announced they were going on an international touring hiatus and cancelled their upcoming US tour, to "address and prioritise" their "mental and physical health".
+The announcement came after a 46-year-old security guard died during their performance at Good Things in Sydney.
+The following year, Best relocated to the US and joined Sleeping with Sirens as their new drummer.

+In September 2019, the band were announced on the lineup for the 2020 Unify Gathering.
+Due to Best's commitments with Sleeping with Sirens, he was replaced by session drummer Stan Bicknell.
+They were also joined during the set by Marie DeVita of Waax, Marcus Bridge of Northlane, Matt Gravolin of Deez Nuts and I Killed the Prom Queen and Dre Faivre of Hellions.
+Following their appearance at the festival, the band also played a bushfire fundraiser at the Corner Hotel in Melbourne alongside fellow Unify Gathering bands The Amity Affliction, Northlane, Ocean Grove and Windwaker.

-On May 25, 2022, Jenna announced a new solo project, entitled Hevenshe.
-The first single under this name, "No One Will Ever Love You", released less than 2 weeks later on June 6.
+On 25 May 2022, McDougall announced a new solo project entitled Hevenshe.
+The first single under this moniker, "No One Will Ever Love You", was released on 6 June 2022.

+Tonight Alive reunited for the third annual When We Were Young Festival on 19 and 20 October 2024, where they performed songs from The Other Side.

+In May 2025, the band announced a one-off Melbourne show on 19 September 2025.
+In August, the band were announced on the line-up for Good Things 2025.

 Musical style

 Tonight Alive are described as pop punk, pop rock, power pop, alternative rock and emo by music sources.
 The band are often compared to fellow alternative rock/pop punk band Paramore.
 Regarding the comparison, guitarist Whakaio Taahi stated "People are going to compare, it's human nature but we don't really let it affect us.
 We just do what we love to do and hope people like it."